LIFTProv - The handling of Jewish emigrants' resettlement goods in Hamburg after 1939: Participants, networks and ways of utilization

 When the war began in September 1939, civilian shipping was largely discontinued.
 Freight that had not yet been loaded remained in the warehouses, and ships that had already left were ordered back to Germany.
 From spring 1940, the Gestapo confiscated these unshipped goods in order to "utilize" their contents and allow the proceeds to go to the German Reich.
 The emigrants' private possessions were publicly auctioned off to the highest bidder on behalf of the Oberfinanzdirektion (Chief Finance Office).
 Buyers were not only private individuals, but also traders, museums and libraries.

-Project manager Dr. Kathrin Kleibl explains how overlaps and similarities in names can be found in the course of the initiated research process: "Freight forwarders, port companies, customs authorities, the Gestapo, trustees and the bailiff's office have well documented the goods and their routes, so that we can trace the detours by which an object reached a new owner.
-In some cases, objects were sold through middlemen before being offered to a museum.
-Certain names appear again and again.
-The aim of the project is to trace in detail the path of the relocated object from the time it left the owner's house to the new owner, in order to provide a basis for the tracing and restitution of the lost objects and works of art".
+Dr. Kathrin Kleibl (project manager 2020-2024) explains how overlaps and similarities in names can be found in the course of the initiated research process: "Shipping companies, port companies, customs authorities, the Gestapo, trustees and the bailiff's office have documented the goods and their routes well, so that we can understand the detours by which an object reached a new owner.
+In some cases, objects were sold via intermediaries before being offered to a museum.
+Certain names appear again and again."
+The aim of the project is to trace in detail the path of the relocation property from the time it left the owner's house to the new owner in order to provide a basis for locating and restituting the lost objects and works of art.

-Kleibl continues: "The LIFTProv project provides basic research and an overdue processing of existing documents in the archives.
-In addition to the will to make amends and the intended return of objects to the heirs, the processes and involved parties will be historically re-arranged".
-From October 2020, the DSM provenance research department will extend the project into the second phase with a focus on the Hamburg region.
+Kleibl continues: "The LIFTProv project is carrying out basic research and an overdue review of existing documents in the archives.
+In addition to the desire for restitution and the intended return of objects to the heirs, the events and those involved are being reclassified historically."

 LostLift Database